It is polite to greet a new student that joins your class. Introductions immediately follow this type of

 A: I just arrived this week.
 It's my first day of school.

 B: Really?
 I think you'll love Vancouver.
-It's not too hot and not too cold.
+It's very beautiful here.

 Further Practice for Pairs